Planning in the digital age: Let data do the dirty work!

-In this digital age, where “customer centricity” is king and “real-time data” queen, you cannot afford to keep allowing historical data to dictate your decisions.
-It’s time to let data do the dirty work for you and get your brain cracking on scenarios and – ultimately – your strategy!
+In digital age planning, for which “customer centricity” is king and “real-time data” is queen, you cannot afford to continue allowing historical data dictate your decisions.
+It’s time to let data do the dirty work for you and get your brain cracking on scenarios and—ultimately—your strategy!

 It’s perfectly understandable to use past experience as our best guide to predictions about the future.
 Our brains are programmed that way.
 It’s how our species emerged and evolved.
 So, yes, what worked last year may well work next year.
 But it’s almost just as likely NOT to work next year.

 The world is changing fast.
-And supply chain planning is too.
+And supply chain planning is, too.
 Sure, many things will never change.
-But some pretty important things already have: data & smart algorithms.
+But some pretty important things already have: data and smart algorithms.

 What are the most important steps to get value from your data?

-By connecting these data, you can create a virtual twin of your end-to-end supply chain.
-With the current modern tools based on big data, machine learning and artificial intelligence, this virtual twin can be updated daily, weekly or as often as you wish.
+By connecting this data, you can create a digital twin of your end-to-end supply chain.
+With the current modern tools based on big data, machine learning and artificial intelligence, this digital twin can be updated daily, weekly or as often as you wish.
 Unlocking this data potential will also provide end-to-end supply chain visibility.

 Over the years, sales and operations planning (S&OP) has greatly improved the efficiency and profitability of supply chains in virtually every sector.
-The next logical step is integrated business planning (IBP), which seeks to involve a wide range of business stakeholders to make true forward-looking business decisions based on financial scenarios.
+The next logical step is integrated business planning (IBP) that seeks to involve a wide range of business stakeholders to make true forward-looking business decisions based on financial scenarios.

-To make digital planning work, you need a tool that lets you “play” with your data.
+To make digital-age planning work, you need a tool that lets you “play” with your data.
 In practice, this means that your planning tool:

-- provides support for scenario analysis and different aggregation level
+- Provides support for scenario analysis and different aggregation levels.

-Based on years of experience with projects addressing different aspects of supply chain & operations in various sectors, we at bluecrux spotted supply chain future.
-Discover LightsOutPlanning.
+Based on years of experience with projects addressing different aspects of supply chain and operations in various sectors, we at Bluecrux see the supply chain future.
+Reach out and discover Axon.